turbot/guardrails-samples/baselines/getting_started/gcp/gcp_check_cost_controls/README.md

 ## Overview

 Baseline policies are initial set of policies recommended to start with while using Turbot.
-These policies mostly focuses on enabling services, frequently used policies to run in check mode & enabling security & cost control features e.g. encryption standards, public access, cost control etc. Baseline TF scripts allows you to toggle the value to apply or ignore.
+These policies mostly focuses on enabling services, frequently used policies to run in check mode & enabling security features such as various encryption standards.
+Baseline TF scripts allows you to toggle the value to apply or ignore.
 See the below sections for more information.

 Some of these policies overlap with other set of baselines.
-Hence Turbot provided set of baseline TF files are executed in separate [Smart Folder](https://turbot.com/v5/docs/getting-started/smart_folder).The advantage of setting up of each baseline in their own Smart Folder prevents conflicting with the policy settings created by other baseline scripts.
+Hence Turbot provided set of baseline TF files are executed in separate [Smart Folder](https://turbot.com/v5/docs/getting-started/smart_folder).
+The advantage of setting up of each baseline in their own Smart Folder prevents conflicting with the policy settings created by other baseline scripts.

 This baseline will not attach to a resource by default.
 This needs to be done manually using the Turbot UI.